acoomans/Segway/README.md

 Available segues are:

-- UIStoryboardPushSegueTemplate
+- ACStoryboardPushSegueTemplate
-- UIStoryboardModalSegueTemplate
+- ACStoryboardModalSegueTemplate
-- UIStoryboardPopoverSegueTemplate
+- ACStoryboardPopoverSegueTemplate
-- UIStoryboardEmbedSegueTemplate
+- ACStoryboardEmbedSegueTemplate
-- UIStoryboardUnwindSegueTemplate
+- ACStoryboardUnwindSegueTemplate

 Some templates take additional parameters (e.g. presentation options for modal segue), check the documentation for details.